awsdocs/amazon-aurora-user-guide/doc_source/aurora-storage-backup.md

-# Understanding Aurora Backup Storage Usage<a name="aurora-storage-backup"></a>
+# Understanding Aurora backup storage usage<a name="aurora-storage-backup"></a>

  Aurora stores continuous backups \(within the backup retention period\) and snapshots in Aurora backup storage\.
 To control your backup storage usage, you can reduce the backup retention interval, remove old manual snapshots when they are no longer needed, or both\.
 For general information about Aurora backups, see [Backups](Aurora.Managing.Backups.md#Aurora.Managing.Backups.Backup)\.
-For pricing information about Aurora backup storage, see the [Amazon Aurora Pricing](https://aws.amazon.com/rds/aurora/pricing) webpage\.
+For pricing information about Aurora backup storage, see the [Amazon Aurora pricing](https://aws.amazon.com/rds/aurora/pricing) webpage\.

  To control your costs, you can monitor the amount of storage consumed by continuous backups and manual snapshots that persist beyond the retention period\.
 Then you can reduce the backup retention interval and remove manual snapshots when they are no longer needed\.